opentox/loael-paper/loael.md

 structures and properties as well as distribution of experimental LOAEL values.
 The only significant difference that we observed was that the Nestlé one has larger amount of small molecules, than the FSVO database.
-For this reason we pooled both dataset into a single training dataset for read across predictions.
+For this reason we pooled both databases into a single training dataset for read across predictions.

 An early review of the databases revealed that 155 out of the 671